be-mler/BLE-Tracker-Lib/README.md

 - RuuviTags
 ## Usage
 ### Requirements
+- At least API level 21 (Andorid 5.0).
 - At the moment we only support **AndroidX** based projects.
 If your project is not migrated yet take a look at [how to migrate to AndroidX](https://developer.android.com/jetpack/androidx/migrate).
-- At least API level 21.

 ### Include+Basic
 #### 1. Into your gradle